Workers Comp Code 9015 Building Or Property

 Class Code 9052 – Hotel

 The rationale for the application of class code 9015 should be spelled out in Description Of Operations in your Auditor's Worksheets.
 Any reclassification that occurs should similarly be explained in this document (as I stated on our 8810 class code web page).

 Even if you have no dispute, it's a good idea to request and review these after your annual audit to examine all auditor notes about class code 9015.
 And, FYI, your broker will not do this for you.
 Even if a broker is a qualified payroll auditor (none are), your insurance company will not send your broker Auditor's Worksheets.
 They will only send them to you due to the confidential nature of the payroll information contained.
 You may then forward on to anyone whose consultation you engage, of course.

-Even if your audit was a phone audit or completely performed using software, the auditor will (should) input class code 9015 explanations.
+Even if you had a phone workers comp audit or completely performed using software, the auditor will (should) input class code 9015 explanations.
 You may find those in the miscellaneous notes section.

-If you suspect your employees are misclassified or that your insurance carrier reclassified employees in error (be it class code 9015 or another), please consider allowing us to audit your workers comp insurance program to determine whether or not to initiate an audit dispute.
+If you suspect your employees are misclassified or that your insurance carrier reclassified employees in error (be it class code 9015 or another), please consider allowing us to perform a work comp audit of premiums you are currently and have previously paid to determine whether or not to initiate an audit dispute.

 Please call or email us to discuss your unique circumstances and potentially help your company, even for issues as old as 4 three years ago!.
 These issues will continue to impact your work comp program and cost unnecessarily high premiums indefinitely.
-So, let us know if you feel there are any issues related to class code 9015 that need an expert review.
+So, let us know if you feel there are any issues related to class code 9015, your workers comp program, or your workers comp audit in particular that need an expert review.
 We WILL help you!

 Also, it would be a good idea to take a look at our work comp audit warning signs and reach out if you'd like assistance for any other reason.